SayangitBIT/IRC-Client/README.md

 - Compile WindowsPipeClient.cpp with the same linker flags.
 - Run the SampleApp exe first followed by WindowsPipeClient exe.
 - Wait for IRC server to connect.
 It will send welcome messages on successful connection.
+- You will require two separate interactive consoles for this.
+Something like cmd or Powershell works fine.

 ---